patrickmmartin/pith-writings/dao_of_scratch/article.md

 # Suitability for classroom and distributed teaching
-  `Good Point PPPP: Scratch supports multiple sessions on the same account and concurrent work on different projects` This is one setup I can advocate: given each project has a thumbnail in the account's list of projects: `Good Point 23: all projects have a thumbnail` it's very easy for a supervisor to see what individuals are up to.
+  `Good Point 25: Scratch supports multiple sessions on the same account and concurrent work on different projects` This is one setup I can advocate: given each project has a thumbnail in the account's list of projects: `Good Point 26: all projects have a thumbnail` it's very easy for a supervisor to see what individuals are up to.
 This also allows the supervisor to investigate and debug a project remotely if needs be.

 ## Teachable Moments 1:  "Big chunks of blocks" vs. Message Passing
 When did you, dear reader, love to learn message passing as a style?
 In the Scratch environment, it seems to be a few months from a standing start.
 Very quickly, the users seem to grasp that giant chunks of nested blocks and variables can be replaced by sending the appropriate message to be hanlded by a smaller chunk of code blocks.

 ## Teachable Moments 2: Space Invaders vs Pacman
 This seems to be one of challenges that sorts the population.
 Caveat: this is from my purely personal sampling.
-I have found the Space Invaders clones tend to be very high quality, whereas for the "deceptively simple” Pacman there tends to be a raft of issues that challenge the users `Good Point 24: some tasks lend themselves to "teachable moments"`.
+I have found the Space Invaders clones tend to be very high quality, whereas for the "deceptively simple” Pacman there tends to be a raft of issues that challenge the users `Good Point 27: some tasks lend themselves to "teachable moments"`.
 My suspicion is that there are a couple of required complex concepts in a maze game that Scratch does not deliver in its default toolbox, or that are easily synthesised.
 This might be a fruitful  area to extend the sprite’s capabilities

 *	confession time: for the second time (approx 30+ years after the first attempt) I am re-implementing Pacman	and I'm finding that talking about the incomplete (broken?) versions I "Saved As" on the way can be used for some "teachable moments"`
  *	for example, I have various baby step projects that will show the small adjustments to the code blocks that will implement the stages of